-In recognition of these challenges, and the need to rethink how we collaborate and connect with stakeholders, we will host a webinar on 10 December 2020 at 3:00pm GMT to unpack what makes for effective stakeholder consultation and practices, and highlight good practice examples along the way.
+In recognition of these challenges, and the need to rethink how we collaborate and connect with stakeholders, we hosted a webinar on 10 December 2020 to unpack what makes for effective stakeholder consultation and practices, and highlighted good practice examples along the way.

 - Shatadru Chattopadhayay, Managing Director, Solidaridad Asia